sdiehl/wiwinwlh/tutorial.md

     go  acc []     = acc
 ```

-This is desugared into code semantically equivalent to the following:
+This is desugared into code effectively equivalent to the following:

 ```haskell
 sum :: Num a => [a] -> a